spookyvision/embedded-web-ui/README.md

 ## High level usage

 - You need a serial device connected to the host.
 - Describe your desired UI primitives (buttons, sliders, charts, etc.) in your embedded application and send them out over this connection.
 Same goes for data updates (chart time series ticks, bar data).
+The list **MUST** start with a `Reset`.
 - These widgets are then displayed on a web page.
 User interactions (button press, slider value change, ...) are sent back to the device.

 ## Running